|

 et al.

-Recruitment maneuvers after a positive
+Recruitment maneuvers after a

-end-expiratory pressure trial do not induce
+positive end-expiratory pressure trial do

-sustained effects in early adult respiratory
+not induce sustained effects in early adult

 Anesthesiology